Lessons. Practice Strips and Drills

 This introductory course reviews the main features of electrocardiogram strips.
 A method for analyzing an electrocardiogram is presented.
 This method includes assessment of rhythm, calculating heart rate, observing P-wave forms, measurement of wave intervals and segments and the evaluation of other relevant waves.
 In addition, our drills allow students to practice electrocardiogram identification.

-Our Abnormal EKG guide provides information on over forty different types of arrhythmias.
+Our EKG Reference Guide provides information on over forty different types of arrhythmias.
 For each type there are patient tracings and simulated electrocardiograms.
 We also provide an annotated tracing with a summary of the key features and values.
 Interactive digital calipers can be used for measuring key features on each tracing.

-Our Monitor Quiz is similar to the standard Quiz, but with a twist.
+Our Monitor Drill is similar to the standard ekg practice drills, but with a twist.
 Instead of static tracings, the ECGs are presented using a simulated patient monitor.
 After the twenty tracings are evaluated, we present a graded report along with static images of each tracing.
 Your score is compared to a mean score for all recent website visitors.
 Don't worry, your score is kept private.

 In cooperation with Project Semilla, we have recently launched Spanish Editions of several of our ECG training modules.

 A summary of each of the most common EKG types is provided below.